mistercrunch/organic-lamp-generator/README.md

 Project is provided as is and can't provide any guarantees around whether things will assemble properly as this was a quick, weekend project and largely vide-coded with help from ChatGPT.

+## Features

+Using all sorts of parameters, and intersingly using some concepts out of audio synthesis, allowing to set 2 LFOs (low frequency oscillators) to modulate the parameters of the lamp shade.

 ## Usage

 Only requirement for usage is to share pics of things you build using this!